 Texture is one of the most important properties of a soil, and it greatly affects forage production, land use, and management.
 Soil texture is directly related to nutrient retention and drainage capabilities.
-If you’d like a quick way to test your soil’s texture, here it is.
+This simple test will give you a real “feel” for what you have.

 Get a golf ball size of soil in one hand, wetting it slightly as you knead it.
 Make sure it is well mixed in your hand.
 If you don’t mix it completely, little clumps of silt and clay may stick together, fooling you into thinking that they are really grains of sand.

 While you are working on this ball of soil, gauge its stickiness and how easy it is to knead.
 Does it feel rough and gritty, suggesting a fair bit of sand, or smooth and silky, as though it has a lot of silt?
 Hold it to your ear and rub the soil between your fingers.
 Do you hear a grinding sound?

 Now you can try and squeeze a ribbon from the soil, using your thumb to push soil over your forefinger.
 The longer the ribbon, the more clay is present.

 Answer these questions to see what your soil texture is: